AntonyJose-Lab/Shugarts_et_al_2023/README.md

 Each step is commented on within the scripts.
 Modify paths as required before use.

-The programs run as expected in R version 4.2.2 (2022-10-31) -- "Innocent and Trusting" No installations other than R and the libraries listed within the program are needed for running these programs.
+The programs run as expected in R version 4.2.2 (2022-10-31) -- "Innocent and Trusting".

+No installations other than R and the libraries listed within the program are needed for running these programs.